WillianFuks/djwto/README.md

     SECRET_KEY = 'key'
 ```

-For a thorough view of each please refer to the docs.
+For a thorough view of each please refer to the official [docs](https://djwto.readthedocs.io/en/latest/?).

 ## Endpoints